linsomniac/python-makepath/README.markdown

 helped me to achieve the, seemingly impossible, at a code retreat (implementation of Conway's Game of Life in under 45 minutes).

+The git history here is probably interesting, as it shows each step I made in the development process, to illustrate how I approached the test-driven development process.

 Presentation:

    http://sea.ucar.edu/event/retreat-software-development-trenches